 In this post I am not going to bother you with the obvious technicalities like ‘keep your goals few and targeted’; too much has already been written about that.
 Instead, I am going to tell you about three ways to organise and approach your goals (formations).

-Formation 1: scattered fan
+Goal setting formation 1: scattered fan

 Graphically, the formation looks like this.